Computer Integrated Machining Technology

-The machining Technology curriculum is designed to develop skills in the theory and safe use of hand tools, power machinery, computerized equipment, and sophisticated precision inspection instruments.
+The Computer Integrated Machining Technology curriculum is designed to develop skills in the theory and safe use of hand tools, power machinery, computerized equipment, and sophisticated precision inspection instruments.

 Students will learn to interpret blueprints, set up manual and CNC machines, perform basic and advance machining operations, and make decision to ensure that work quality is maintained.